vishwjit22154/MyUniTasks/README.md

 # MyUniTasks

 This project is a minimalist **To-Do List** app for iOS built using **UIKit** and **UserDefaults** to store tasks locally.
-The app follows a black-and-green hacker-style theme and allows users to create, edit, and delete to-do items, each with a due date.
+The app follows a black-and-green theme and allows users to create, edit, and delete to-do items, each with a due date.

 ## Features
 - Add tasks with a title and due date.